Now that we are in our third month of Skill of the Month, I probably shouldn’t be surprised that I get all giddy and excited with each new skill!

 My Knitting Story

 I taught myself to knit many years ago when I was living in Germany.
-I rode the bus in to town every so often, and I noticed that many German girls and women always had their hands busy with a knitting project.
+I rode the bus into town every so often, and I noticed that many German girls and women always had their hands busy with a knitting project.
 Soon, my own hands itched to get a hold of a skein of yarn and a pair of knitting needles.

 At the time I had no income whatsoever, so I checked out a couple of books from a library, found some extremely inexpensive yarn in mossy green and dusty rose, and began knitting a scarf.
 What else?
-A scarf is the ideal project for a beginner because it gives you hours and hours of practice getting used to handling the needles, getting just the right tension, and learning how to fix dropped stitches.
+A scarf is an ideal project for a beginner because it gives you hours and hours of practice getting used to handling the needles, getting just the right tension, and learning how to fix dropped stitches.

 I was dismayed that my scarf rolled in on the edges, leaving me with basically a tube to wear around my neck, but I was still thrilled that I had produced this with my previously unskilled hands.